 The draft affects the gambling sector in Spain

-This version of the Royal Decree, now notified again, consists of a preamble, thirty-seven articles grouped under four titles, six additional provisions, three transitional provisions, a repealing provision and three final provisions.
+This Royal Decree consists of a preamble, 36 articles grouped into three chapters, eight additional provisions, a transitional provision, an exemption provision and five final provisions.

 Chapter I, entitled "General Provisions”, introduces the subject matter of the legislation, which consists of the implementation of Law 13/2011 of 27 May 2011 regarding the conditions under which gambling operators’ responsible or safe gambling and consumer protection policies must be developed.
 In addition, it specifies its subjective and objective scope, affecting entities with an authorisation certificate issued by the state gambling

 regulatory authority and gambling activities subject to user identification and gambling account identification.

 Finally, this chapter contains a set of definitions.